Birmingham Organizing Committee gives update on preparations for upcoming World Games

-BIRMINGHAM, AL (WIAT) — We are now 211 days away from the start of The World Games 2022.
-The games are being held right in Birmingham this summer.
+BIRMINGHAM, AL (WIAT) — We are now 210 days away from the start of the World Games 2022 right here in Birmingham this summer.

 For the first time since it’s inception 40 years ago, the World Games are being held in the United States.